DataDog/documentation/content/en/real_user_monitoring/connect_rum_and_traces/_index.md

 1. Visit a page in your application.
 2. In your browser's developer tools, go to the **Network** tab.
-3. Check the request headers for a resource request that you expect to be correlated contains the [correlated headers from Datadog][1].
+3. Check the request headers for a resource request that you expect to be correlated contains the [correlation headers from Datadog][1].

 [1]: /real_user_monitoring/connect_rum_and_traces?tab=browserrum#how-are-rum-resources-linked-to-traces